sohagmahin/covid19_update/README.md

 # Covid19 Updater

-Covid 19 tracker application made by flutter.<br>
+Covid 19 is a simple and minimalistic covid tracker application.
+It is made by flutter and dart.<br>
+I made this repository only for learning purposes.

 # [Codemagic](https://codemagic.io/app/5ef61deb7901d8001220c1e8)

 ### Screenshot ###